By Professor Josh, Research Associate

 Even after a single year, it was apparent that patients that took Testosterone for Hypogonadism had improved outcomes compared to the control group.
 After twelve months, 21 men on Testosterone experienced a significant cardiovascular complication, whereas 64 of the control males experienced a significant episode.
 Those taking a higher dose of Testosterone faired slightly better than their counterparts taking a moderate dose of the Low-T Treatment.

 Patients were re-evaluated three years after the study began, and the results remained clear.
 Among men on Long-Term Testosterone Therapy, 60 patients experienced adverse events, whereas 125 patients that did not receive Testosterone experienced a dangerous cardiovascular problem.
 After three years, the patients receiving high-dosage Testosterone faired quite a bit better than their counterparts: 22 males on high levels of Testosterone experienced a major cardiovascular episode, whereas 38 taking a moderate dose experienced the same issues.

 Testosterone Therapy Trial Must be Conducted to Confirm Results of Low-T Study

 Dr. Muhlstein is cautious regarding the results of this Testosterone Study, in spite of the positive results.
 Based on the data collected and analyzed in this study, it appears that Testosterone Therapy can be highly beneficial to patients suffering from co-morbid Low-T and Coronary Artery Disease.
-He asserts that, though this data provides positive evidence with regard to Testosterone’s ameliorative impact on such patients, further study is needed in order to both corroborate the results of this study and design a Clinical Study that can provide clearer evidence with fewer potential confounding factors.
+He asserts that, though this data provides positive evidence concerning Testosterone's ameliorative impact on such patients, further study is needed to both corroborate the results of this study and design a Clinical Study that can provide more unambiguous evidence with fewer potential confounding factors.